[sc name=”6789″][/sc]

 Levered Cost of Equity=Rf+βL(RmRf)

-Where βL includes debt impact.
+Where βL includes the debt impact.
 A levered cost of equity calculator helps compute this value.

 Unlevered Cost of Equity (Excludes Debt)